ucb-bar/onnxruntime-riscv/systolic_runner/docs/BUILD.md

 See the README on imagenet runner for documentation on how to use onnxruntime to run an imagenet model.
 Sample quantized models are provided in the [releases](https://github.com/pranav-prakash/onnxruntime-riscv/releases) tab, or you can perform post-training quantization on a model yourself using the quantization tool in the systolic_runner folder.

 You can also run other models by creating the appropriate runner script that calls into the onnxruntime APIs.

+## Running via Qemu

+Refer to the last paragraph of above.